Which Parts of the Brain Are Responsible for Balance and Equilibrium?

 Visual Feedback

-The visual system works with the vestibular and proprioceptive systems to maintain stability.
+The visual system works with the vestibular and somatosensory systems to maintain stability.
 For instance, when you stand on a moving bus, your brain uses visual cues to assess how the environment is shifting, while your vestibular system detects the motion of your head.
 Together, these systems help you adjust your posture to stay balanced.

 Relying on Vision for Balance